 From: Birmingham, England

-In December, 1968, Eclection supported the Beach Boys on a 10-day tour, and afterwards continued to gig around in various clubs.
-Mike Rosen then left the band in March, 1969 and the band recruited Gary Boyle (guitar) and ex-Blossom Toes member John "Poli" Palmer (keyboards); however, Boyle only lasted a few months before leaving.
-The band continued as a five-piece and performed at the Isle of Wight Festival in August, 1969, but then Hultgreen decided to part ways.
+In December, 1968, Eclection supported the Beach Boys on a 10-day tour of the U.K., and afterwards continued to gig around in various clubs.
+Rosen then left in March, 1969 prompting the band to recruit Gary Boyle (guitar) and ex-Deep Feeling and Blossom Toes member John "Poli" Palmer (keyboards); however, Boyle only lasted a few months before leaving.
+The ensemble continued as a five-piece and performed at the Isle of Wight Festival in August, 1969, but then Hultgreen decided to part ways.
 The remaining foursome continued to play live for several months until finally agreeing to split up in December, 1969 when Palmer left to join Family.

 Artist information sources include: The book, 'Tapestry of Delights Revisited' by Vernon Joynson and an article by Richie Unterberger at All Music Guide.

 (Original 45 Label: Elektra EKSN-45040, A - August, 1968)

 (Original 45 Label: Elektra EKSN-45042, B - October, 1968)